PapaIL/OpenHAB_Start_Files/README.md

 To the basic OpenHAB icon set, comfort_level.svg adds a display icon for the first DIY Home Automation network project.

-There is a Linux bash script to download these files & copy them to the correct folders.
+A Linux bash script is being developed to download these files & copy them to the correct folders.